bmizerany/noeqd/README.md

 **Uncoordinated**

-We need all `noeq`s to be able to generate GUIDs without coordinating with other `noeq` processes.
+We need all `noeqd`s to be able to generate GUIDs without coordinating with other `noeqd` processes.
 Coordination requires more time complexity than if we didn't require it and reduces the amount of GUIDs we can generate during that time.
 It also affects the yield (the probability the service will complete a request).